Maukharis of Kannauj: Contacts with the Sasanian Empire

-With the end of Hunnic power, new contacts were established between India and the Sasanian Empire.
+With the end of Hunnic power, new contacts were established between India and the Sasanian Persia.
 Intellectual games such as chess and backgammon demonstrated and celebrated the diplomatic relationship between Khosrow I and a "great king of India."
-The vizier of the Indian king invented chess as a cheerful, playful challenge to King Khosrow.
-It seems that the Indian ruler who sent the game of chess to Khosrow was the Maukhari King Śarvavarman of Kannauj, between the beginning of Śarvavarman’s reign in 560/565 and the end of Khosrow's reign in 579.
+The vizier of the Indian king invented chess as a cheerful, playful challenge to Emperor Khosrow.
+It seems that the Indian ruler who sent the game of chess to Khosrow was the Maukhari monarch Śarvavarman of Kannauj, between the beginning of Śarvavarman's reign in 560/565 and the end of Khosrow's reign in 579.
 When the game was sent to Iran it came with a letter which read: "As your name is the King of Kings, all your emperorship over us connotes that your wise men should be wiser than ours.
 Either you send us an explanation of this game of chess or send revenue and tribute us."
 Khosrow's grand vizier successfully solved the riddle and figured out how to play chess.
 In response the wise vizier created the game backgammon and sent it to the Indian court with the same message.
 The Indian king was not able to solve the riddle and was forced to pay tribute.